CAST-Extend/AWSTransformAdvisorExtraction/README.md

 This Python script automatically extracts the recommendations from "AWS Transform: Advisor for .Net Applications" into JSON files.
 It will generate one JSON file with all the recommended waves and one JSON file per wave.
 Those JSON files follow a format that will allow users to upload them directly in AWS Transform to help selecting the .Net repositories to be automatically upgraded in the latest .Net version.

-This script just takes as an input aa token to connect to a CAST Highlight account.
+This script just takes as an input a token to connect to a CAST Highlight account.
 The default CAST Highlight URL is https://rpa.casthighlight.com, but you can select another one like ,https://cloud.casthighlight.com or https://app.casthighlight.com

 ## Analysis Pre-requisites